St. Michael's Secondary School: History

 After World War II St. Michael's collapsed, but the school was rebuilt using donations from people around the district.

 St. Michael's is divided into two sections.
-The new building consists of five floors including washroom, staffroom, science laboratories, IT lab, library and classrooms.
+The new building consists of five floors including washrooms for teachers and students, staffroom, science laboratories, IT lab, library and classrooms.
 The other part of the school includes classrooms, Canteen A and surau (a small place of worship for Muslims).
 Canteen B is located in front of the Canteen A. Between the two buildings, there is an open place for outdoor activities.
 In addition, there is Elton Square on the ground floor of the new building.